Techtonica/curriculum/javascript/event-recommender/event-recommender-part3-ui.md

 Now you're going to build out a web UI that lets users interact with the object-oriented code you wrote!
 This tutorial will walk you through the first few features, then you'll work on your own.

 **Note**: All your data added via the UI (lists of users, events, etc) will be deleted when you refresh the page, because the data is just stored locally in the memory of your browser tab.
+In later weeks you'll learn how to save your data in databases instead of browser memory.

+Steps:

-1. **Display all users** : In your `jQuery-scripts.js` file, write code to loop through all users in your `eventRecommender` and display them under "All Users" on your HTML page.
-I recommend "hardcoding" some users into your `jQuery-scripts.js` file so you'll have something to display at first.
+1. **Display all users**: In your `jQuery-scripts.js` file, write code to loop through all users in your `eventRecommender` and display them under "All Users" on your HTML page.
+Since you don't have any users in the system yet, I recommend "hardcoding" some users into your `jQuery-scripts.js` file so you'll have something to display at first.

-1. **Add a user**
+1. **Add a user**:
    1. Update the HTML form under "Add User" to accept all properties you defined on the User object.
    1. Use jQuery to make it so that when someone fills out the form and presses "Submit", a new user is created and added to the `EventRecommender` `users` array.

       Here are a few hints:
       - You can use `$("#element-id").val()` to get the text currently entered in a text field.
 To get the value from other type of form inputs, you can read [this blog post](https://medium.com/@bruce.sarah.a/getting-form-values-with-jquery-7d456cb82080).